leftcoastsarah/checklistdraft/README.md

     5. Make sure to document all issues, and make sure documentation also meets documentation standards
     6. If there's any png or image files uploaded, make sure they're not huge (the standard will tell you how big)
     7. Test locally before submitting the review
-5. If any issues submit the review with a general overview/summary of major changes in the PR
+5. If any issues come up submit the review with a general overview/summary of major changes in the PR
-6. No issues?
+6. No issues at all?
 Just merge it

-CLOCK YOUR HOURS